McKnightA/McKnightA.github.io/README.md

 Matching Networks	43.6	0.78	55.3	0.69
 Prototypical Networks	49.4	0.78	68.2	0.66
 Relation Networks	50.4	0.82	65.3	0.70

+### What were the results from the reinforcement learning task evaluation?

 ## Discussion